microsoftgraph/Microsoft-Graph-UWP-Snippets-Library/README.md

 Select the stories you want to execute, and choose the run button.
 You'll be prompted to log in with your work or school or personal account.
 Be aware that if you log in with an account that doesn't have applicable permissions for the stories you've selected(for example, if you select stories that are applicable only to a work or school account, and then log in with a personal account), those stories will fail.

 Each story turns green if it succeeds, and red if it fails.
 Additional information is sent to the Output window.
+Select **Ctrl + W,O** to view the Output window and see information about the operation.

 <a name="#how-the-sample-affects-your-tenant-data"></a>
 ##How the sample affects your tenant data
 This sample runs commands that create, read, update, or delete data.
-When running commands that delete or edit data, the sample creates fake entities.
-The fake entities are deleted or edited so that your actual tenant data is unaffected.
-The sample will leave behind fake entities on your tenant.
+When running commands that delete or edit data, the sample creates test entities.
+The sample will leave behind some of these entities on your tenant.

 <a name="add-a-snippet"></a>
 ##Add a snippet